willstepp/dogs-of-santiago/dos.md

 The alarm woke him at 3 and he rose and immediately opened his laptop.
 It still had an hour or so.
 He found the wifi and connected, no password required.
 He opened his email and reread the last email from Constanza:

-Hey babe, glad you decided to come!
+	Hey!
+Glad you decided to come!
 You so crazy (in a good way ;-) 	I know you won't have phone when you get here, but maybe send 		an email from the hotel?
 If I don't hear from you let's just 		meet up at Juan Valdez in Providencia at 1730.
 Can't wait to 		meet you in person finally, so we can have one of our deep 			conversations face to face.
 C

 	PS - I'm super nervous! xoxoxo

 He replied:

 	The eagle has landed!
 In Chile as we speak (write).
 I told you 	I would make it happen.
 This is just to let you know I'm here 		and can make it to Juan Valdez by 1730 no problem.
 I will see 		you there, D

 	PS - I'm nervous too! @-->---

 He undressed, grabbed his toiletries bag, his travel towel, and went to the bathroom.
 As he flipped the light switch a loud flash popped and the bathroom went dark.
 He fumbled around for the shower and eventually figured out a medium temperature.
 He got in the shower and bathed in the dim light that came in from outside.
 After, he pulled out his nice jeans and a dark striped button up, white t-shirt, his nice leather shoes.
 Fortunately there was a mirror in his toiletries bag, so he used that to floss his teeth and fix his hair.